-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 - $95 annual fee.

-Sign-up bonus: Earn 60,000 bonus miles after spending $3,000 on purchases in the first three months after opening the account.
+Sign-up bonus: Earn up to 100,000 bonus miles — 50,000 miles when you spend $3,000 on purchases in the first three months after opening the account, and an additional 50,000 miles when you spend $20,000 on purchases in the first 12 months from account opening.

 What we like about the Capital One Venture: With coronavirus vaccines being distributed around the world, you might be starting to think about travel in 2021.
 And that means you might want a credit card that earns travel rewards you can use to take a sorely-needed vacation when the current worldwide crisis has ebbed.